 A Trio Presidency comprises the three Member States that assume the presidency of the Council of the EU in succession.
 To keep work and leadership as smooth as possible during this 18-month period and to pursue common EU policy objectives, the trio, in cooperation with other EU institutions, sets long-term goals and draws up a joint 18-month work programme and priorities.
 On the basis of this programme, each of the three countries prepares its own more detailed six-month programme.

-Slovenia will again work together in the trio with Germany, which will hold the presidency in the second half of 2020, and Portugal, which will hold the presidency in the first half of 2021.
+Slovenia again worked together in the trio with Germany, which held the presidency in the second half of 2020, and Portugal, which held the presidency in the first half of 2021.